I-simp-for-Vanilla/I-simp-for-Vanilla/README.md

 - 👋 Hi, I’m Antonin Lartillot-Auteuil
 - 👀 I’m interested in Mathematics and Computer Science
 - 🌱 I’m currently learning big data and machine learning
-- 🎓 I'm looking for a 36 months apprenticeship as a data scientist/analyst/engineer near Paris
+- 🎓 I'm looking for a 24 months or more apprenticeship as a data scientist/analyst/engineer near Paris
 - 📫 How to reach me : antonin.lartillot-auteuil@efrei.net | +33 6 45 87 23 66

 <!---